EssamWisam/MLPath/README.md

 ```
 ⦿ If mldir is ran without a name, it uses the name 'Project'

-This generates the following folder structure:
+This generates the following folder structure (with dummy names for features and models):

 ```
 .
-├── DataFiles
-│   ├── Dataset 1
-│   └── Dataset 2
 ├── DataPreparation
-│   ├── Ingestion
+│   ├── Ingestion.py
-│   └── Preprocessing
+│   └── Preprocessing.py
 ├── FeatureExtraction
 │   ├── BoW
+│   │   └── BoW.py
 │   ├── GLCM
+│   │   └── GLCM.py
 │   └── OneHot
+│       └── OneHot.py
+├── GIT-README.md
 ├── ModelPipelines
 │   ├── GRU
+│   │   └── OneHot-GRU.ipynb
 │   ├── GradientBoost
+│   │   ├── BoW-GB.ipynb
+│   │   └── GLCM-GB.ipynb
 │   └── SVM
+│       └── BoW-SVM.ipynb
 ├── ModelScoring
-│   ├── Pipeline
+│   ├── Pipeline.py
-│   └── Scoring
+│   └── Scoring.py
 ├── README.md
-├── Sandbox.ipynb
-│   ├── DataPreparation
-│   ├── FeatureExtraction
-│   └── ModelsPipelines
 └── Sandbox.ipynb
 ```
 The file in each folder has instructions on how to use it.
-These are all grouped in the README for a more detailed explanation.
+These are all grouped in the `README.md` for a more detailed explanation.

 ### Other important options